 The company’s products are sold primarily on a local or regional basis through local and regional sales forces, although some national customer relationships are coordinated by a centralized corporate sales department.

-After diversifying into higher-margin businesses (and piling on debt in the process), Dean Foods has reversed course to get on a sounder financial footing and has become essentially a pure-play in low-margin fluid milk and traditional diary products.
+After diversifying into higher-margin businesses (and piling on debt in the process), Dean Foods has reversed course to get on a sounder financial footing and has become essentially a pure-play in low-margin fluid milk and traditional dairy products.
 Its current strategy is to build on its unique capabilities and cost reduction opportunities to create a leading positions as a low-cost fluid milk producer.